About respiratory distress syndrome

 Treatment of respiratory distress syndrome

-If you and your doctors know your baby is going to be born prematurely, you might be given corticosteroids before the birth (preferably at least 24 hours beforehand).
+If you know your baby is going to be born prematurely, you might be given 1-2 doses of corticosteroids before the birth (preferably at least 24 hours beforehand).
 This helps to speed up lung development in your unborn baby.